m-kovalsky/ModelAutoBuild/README.md

 Model Auto Build is a framework that dynamically creates a tabular model based on an Excel template.
-This framework works for all destinations of tabular models - SQL Server Analysis Services, Azure Analysis Services, and Power BI Premium.
+This framework is compatible for all destinations of tabular models - SQL Server Analysis Services, Azure Analysis Services, and Power BI Premium.